bluesky/bluesky/doc/source/index.rst

 Relationship to DataBroker, metadatastore, filestore
 ----------------------------------------------------

-Bluesky includes a module called ``standard_config``.
-At NSLS-II, it will used every beamline, but it is technically optional.
-Among other things, it configures metadatastore to listen for and store data collected and emitted by bluesky.
-(It is configured in such a way that, if data is for any reason not saved, the run will fail and the user will be immediately notified.)
-Results will be available from the DataBroker as they are collected.

-Because integration with metadatastore is not strictly assumed, other storage or processing pipelines can be integrated in the future without making changes to bluesky.
+The Documents genereated by bluesky conform to the specification expected by metadatastore.
+However, integration with metadatastore is not required or assumed.
+Other storage or processing pipelines can be used alongside or in place of metadatastore.

 Integration with filestore is handled by individual detector interfaces, such as ``AreaDetector``.

+At NSLS-II, it is expected that bluesky will be operating with metadatastore and filestore.
+An optional module called ``standard_config`` can be used to conveniently hook data collection into metadatastore.
+Collected data will become immediately available through DataBroker.

 Contents
 --------